josdejong/tabular-json/src/content/pages/index.md

 1. You can safely use a Tabular-JSON parser to read both JSON and Tabular-JSON data.
 When writing data, the output will all become Tabular-JSON though, except when the parser supports disabling optional quotes and tables.
 Typically, you can use this feature to smoothly migrate from JSON to Tabular-JSON.
 2. Always use a CSV parser to parse CSV data.
 Do not use a Tabular-JSON parser to parse CSV data, even when the data looks like valid Tabular-JSON or the other way around.
 There are tricky edge cases around escaping (see the differences section).

+## Status

+There are still a couple of topics of the data format that needs to be decided upon.
+Please feel welcome to join the discussion.

+- Support for comments (or not)
+- Support for dates (or not)
+- Support for fractions (or not), which can be written either as `1/7` or `0.(142857)`
+- Support for special numeric values (or not): `Infinity`, `NaN`

+Then, the data format has to be implemented in a couple of languages (like JavaScript, Python, and Kotlin) and published so people can actually use the format.

 ## References